Swim

 You Can Be Whistle Worthy

 Our Y offers Red Cross Waterfront Life Guard certification courses throughout the year.
 The course includes CPR, AED and First Aid certifications for ages 15 years and up.
 Candidates must be able to swim 550 yards non-stop and tread water for three minutes.
 All participants must take and pass the pre-test before registering for class.
 We are offering a blended learning course, online and classroom.
-Participants must attend all classes to complete the course.
+Participants must attend all classes.
+Three dates and times offered, choose the one that works best for you.

 FEE: $275 for Y Member, $375 Program Participant